pmean/build-website/text/07/PromotingYourBook.md

 >     \$20) from a pharmaceutical representative who was trying to
 >     encourage some collaborative research studies.
 > -   On or around 1999, I received consulting income from an animal
->     veterinary products company ( I can\'t remember the name anymore)
+>     veterinary products company ( I can't remember the name anymore)
 >     to help with .
 I received about two thousand dollars total for my
 >     efforts (one hundred dollars per hour).
 > -   On or around 1989, I received consulting income from Ross